 2// Know what your client needs you to solve

-Your board gives a visual impression of a non-produced collection or any kind of project that is yet to come.
+Your board gives a visual impression of a non-produced collection or any project that is yet to come.
 You are selling a vision.
 Many mistakes are made when the mood board creator believes this is a pretty presentation of color and materials to show off their creativity.

 3// Translate your clients’ issues